 Documentation and help

 Thanks to its age and contribution from the community, AWS leads when it comes to the easy availability of documentation and help.
 Since the learning curve would be steep with complex server configurations demanded by your company, it’s crucial to pick a solution that has easily accessible help.
-Google Cloud Platform, being a new entrant isn’t the best option if you’d need a lot of hand holding.
+Google Cloud Platform, being a new entrant isn’t the best option if you’d need a lot of hand-holding.

 Big data handling

 Being the cloud solution owned and operated by the largest search engine on this planet, GCP has its strong sides, especially when it comes to big data handling.
 With GCP, managing humungous amounts of data would be easy.
-BigQuery, a service offering from Google helps you store, sort and analyze data at lightning speeds.
-Although it’s a little complicated to operate, this gives GCP an upper hand in use cases where large amounts of data is involved.
+BigQuery, a service offering from Google helps you store, sort, and analyze data at lightning speeds.
+Although it’s a little complicated to operate, this gives GCP an upper hand in use cases where large amounts of data are involved.

 Machine learning readiness

 If you’re looking to try out AWS and GCP to determine the one that suits your use case better, both the solutions offer free trials.
 AWS offers a free trial for 12 months, which is very generous and more than enough to evaluate the solution and understand its pros and cons.
 Their free trial includes 750 hours/month of a small 1 CPU/1GB RAM along with 30GB of storage and 750 hours/month of a managed database instance.
-This is bundled with many other free products and it’s an offer which is too good to let go.
-You can find more details of the trial on AWS website.
+This is bundled with many other free products and it’s an offer that is too good to let go of.
+You can find more details of the trial on the AWS website.

 Google’s free trial offering is not as attractive with a $300 credit for 12 months which is more like a discount than a free trial.
 They also offer a forever free instance with 0.2 CPU/0.6GB RAM with disk space of 30 GB and 5GB cloud storage.